sitting-duck/stuff/devOps/git_lfs/README.md

  This script is for adding files to Git LFS and then pushing them to a repo.
  It assumes you have already initalized git lfs.

+ I executed this file using Git Bash on Windows 10.
+I wrote this script to add dlls and .lib files but it will probably work for other file types if you change these lines

+'''
+	git lfs track *.lib
+	git lfs track *.dll
+'''

+to *.whatever_you_want_extension

  Why do you need this script?
  If you need to push a loooooooot of dependencies to Git LFS.
  If you try to push all your files at once in a single commit, any sort of